neonlabsorg/neon-evm.docs/docs/evm_compatibility/code_compatibility_checklist.md

 ## Introduction

-This page details about the smart contract code compatibility factors that determines whether the smart contracts are fully compatible with Neon EVM or not.
+This page details the smart contract code compatibility factors that determine whether the smart contracts are fully compatible with Neon EVM or not.

 ## Smart contract compatibility factors